ioccc-src/winner/faq.md

 <div id="feedback">
 <div id="comments">
-### Q: How can I comment or make a suggestion on IOCCC rules, guidelines and tools?
+### Q 2.1: How can I comment or make a suggestion on IOCCC rules, guidelines and tools?
 </div>
 </div>